 Then Pharaoh gave this order to all his people: “Every Hebrew boy that is born you must throw into the Nile, but let every girl live.”Exodus 1:22

-Moses’ mother placed him in a basket and set him off in the Nile to avoid having him killed.
+Moses’ mother and Moses’ father placed him in a basket and set him off in the Nile to avoid having him killed.
 Pharaoh’s daughter spots the basket and essentially adopts Moses – though she coincidentally winds up having Moses’ birth mother nurse him.
 So Moses grew up in Pharaoh’s house.

 Moses in Exile in Midian for 40 Years